 Surgical procedure of Laparoscopic Hysterectomy:

-Under general anaesthesia with the patient, the procedure is usually performed.
+Under general anesthesia with the patient, the procedure is usually performed.

 Certain small surgical instruments are inserted through the other abdominal incisions.
 These soft tissues are retracted to gain access to the uterus.
 After which, the surgeon detaches the tissues, ligaments, and blood vessels surrounding the uterus.
 Then the uterus is removed in pieces through the tiny incisions by leaving the cervix intact.